Verethragna: In Avestan scholarship

+Both figures are also closely associated with the Vedic/Avestan counterpart, the Indo-Iranian wind deity, Vayu-Vata, who acts as their companion.

+Curiously both figures were again associated together with the Greek hero-deity Hercules in the later Hellenic era.
+Verethragna and Indra in his Vajrapani form ("carrier of the Thunder-bolt") both being merged independently with Greek Hercules in Greeco-Perisan and Indo-Greek syncretic art.

-But western scholars oppose this identification: In the Avesta, it is the hero warrior-priest Fereydun who battles the serpent Aži Dahāka (which, for the virtue of 'Azi' being cognate with Sanskrit 'Ahi', snake, is – by proponents of the theory - associated with Vedic Vritra (Note: It remains unclear why those two and not any other Azi, or for that matter, Vedic ahi budhnya, should be related.)).
+Other western scholars continued to debate the origins of these figures: In the Avesta, it is the hero warrior-priest Thraetaona, later known as Fereydun who battles the serpent Aži Dahāka (which, for the virtue of 'Azi' being cognate with Sanskrit 'Ahi', snake, is – by proponents of the theory - associated with Vedic Vritra (Note: It remains unclear why those two and not any other Azi, or for that matter, Vedic ahi budhnya, should be related.)).
 One Western scholar claims that, in the Vedas, the epithet 'hero' (sura) is itself almost exclusively reserved for Indra, while in the Avesta it is applied to Thraetaona and other non-divine figures.
 The term "victorious" is not restricted to Verethragna, but is also a property of a number of other figures, both divine and mortal, including Thraetaona.
-Then, while in the Vedas it is Indra who discovers Soma, in the Avesta, it is humans who first press Haoma and Thraetaona is attributed with being the "inventor of medicine".
-In the Vedas, Indra strikes with vajra, but in the Avesta vazra is Mithra's weapon.
+Both the Vedas and in the Avesta, it is humans, notably the primoridial man Vivasvant who first press,Haoma and Thraetaona is attributed with being the "inventor of medicine".
+However in the Vedas, Indra strikes with vajra, but in the Avesta vazra is Mithra's weapon.

 Attempts to resolve these objections led to the development of another theory, in which, in addition to the pre-historical divinity of victory, there was also a dragon-slaying hero Indra.
 Then, while the Iranians retained the figures independently of one another, the Indians conflated the two (leaving an echo in the character of Trita Aptya).

 This theory too had its problems, in particular the fact that Indra was already evidently a divine figure, and not a man, in the Mittani treaties, where he appears in the company of Mitra and Varuna.
 That again raises more questions since the treaties echo the Rig Veda's invocation of all three as protectors of contract, again, not a property associated with Verethragna.

 However, as Benveniste and Renou demonstrated, many of the objections to the first theory could be negated if the evidence were reviewed in light of the fact that the principal feature of Verethragna was not to slay noxious creatures but to overcome obstacles (verethra), in particular to unblock the flow of apas, the waters, the holiest of the elements.